ob-julian/Hypixel-Fossil-Finder/README.md

 ## Why?

 In short, I didn't want to install another mod for this activity I do like once a month.
-Furthermore, a mod that does only this one thing probably doesn't exist and I would need to sour through a bunch of other features I don't need.
+Furthermore, a mod that does only this one thing probably doesn't exist and I would need to sift through a bunch of other features I don't need.

 So, I did what any sane person would do: spend hours upon hours building a web application that does the same thing.
 Because, you know, why take the easy route when you can over-engineer a solution for a problem you barely encounter?